Skip to main content

 Audit logging and tamper evidence

 We record all permanent actions (create, update and delete) as well as sensitive reads such as secret views.
 Each record includes the actor, target, timestamp, data before and data after (if applicable).
 The logging system is append-only.
 To make tampering evident, each entry carries a hash of its own content using SHA256 and the hash of the previous entry, forming a verifiable hash chain.
 Any modification or deletion breaks the chain and is detected during verification.
 Periodic verification processes recompute and compare hashes to ensure integrity.
+See Audit logging for details on what is logged and how tamper evidence works.

 Employee access to customer data